lallaria/MultiworldGG/worlds/apeescape/docs/setup_en.md

-# Ape Escape Setup Guide
+# Ape Escape - Setup Guide

 ## Required Software
 - [MultiworldGG](https://github.com/MultiworldGG/MultiworldGG/releases).
 Please use version 0.4.4 or later for integrated BizHawk support.
 - Ape Escape (USA) ISO or BIN/CUE.
-- [BizHawk](https://tasvideos.org/BizHawk/ReleaseHistory) 2.7 or later.
-Other emulators are not supported.
+- [BizHawk](https://tasvideos.org/BizHawk/ReleaseHistory) 2.7 to 2.9.1.
+Bizhawk version 2.10 or other emulators are **not** supported.
-- The latest `apeescape.apworld` file.
+- (Only if you are not using the MWGG client:) The latest `apeescape.apworld` file.
 You can find this on the [Releases page](https://github.com/Thedragon005/Archipelago-Ape-Escape/releases/latest).
 Put this in your `Archipelago/custom_worlds` folder.
-This is only needed if you are not using the released MWGG client.

 ### Configuring BizHawk